navtech-io/Simpleflow/README.md

 * All `let` statements (declare and initialize variables) must be declared in the beginning of the script.
 * Each statement must end with a new line and each statement can be written in single line only.
 * `set` statement can be used to modify the value of variable that has been declared using let statement.
-* All keywords should be small (case sensitive) (`let, set, message, error, output, rule, when, then, exit, end rule `)
+* All keywords should be small (case sensitive) (`let, set, message, error, output, rule, when, then, exit, end rule, partial `)
  * variable names and function names are not case sensitive.
  * `end rule` can be used to terminate the rule scope.
  * `exit` can be used to terminate the script execution.